open/close all folders

 - In God of War III, the perspective temporarily shifts from third-person to second-person as Kratos delivers a beatdown on Poseidon.

 - Alone In The Dark 2008 had the ability to switch between first person and third person.
 Generally speaking its easier to notice things in third person but easier to control in first.

-- Batman: Arkham Asylum had an involuntary one in the Joker TV room near the Penitentiary.
+- Batman: Arkham Asylum had an involuntary one in the Visitors' Centre near the Penitentiary (overlapping with Expository Gameplay Limitation).
 You come into the room, everything is in first-person (unlike the rest of the third-person game) and the Joker comes on the TV and delivers a chilling Breaking Lecture.

 - In the Metroid Prime series, the camera switches to the third person while in Morph Ball mode.

 - Metroid: Other M is mostly played in third person, aside from firing missiles or the grapple beam, where you must tilt the wiimote towards the screen to go into first person mode.
 The problem here, of course, is that you can't move while in first person.

 - In the 3D The Legend of Zelda games, your view switches from third to first person when using the bow or other items that can be aimed anywhere (Except the boomerang, where the camera hangs over Link's shoulder).

 - The first Halo game was noted for this when it first came out.
 Normally you see in first-person perspective, through Master Chief's eyes, but whenever you climb into a vehicle the game switches to third person to give you a better view.
 The game also switches to a third person camera when the player dies.

 - The Call of Duty series, in it's multiplayer iterations, will switch a player's view to third person as they die, and then will rewind and switch to the opposing player's view (second-person perspective) to show how they were killed (known as the "killcam").